 An SGSN and a GGSN can be located in either the HPLMN or VPLMN.
 Both are in the same network when the subscriber is in the HPLMN and also when the subscriber is roaming in a VPLMN and is using a GGSN in the VPLMN (vGGSN).
-However, the SGSN and GGSN are in different networks when the subscriber is roaming but using a GGSN in the HPLMN (hGGSN).
+However, the SGSN and GGSN are in different networks when the subscriber is reaming but using a GGSN in and GGSN are in different networks when the subscriber is roaming but using a GGSN in the HPLMN (hGGSN).